Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Our Approach:

-\textbf{Empirical validation.} We conduct a quick examination of the effectiveness of element-wise weight.
-Following \citet{gla}, we use LeNet and CIFAR10 dataset, together with hyperparameters including an epoch of 20, a learning rate of 0.01, and a batch size of 512.
-We employed three distinct gradient pruning strategies: (1) pruning the gradients of parameters with the minimum absolute gradient (Grad), (2) pruning the gradients of parameters with the minimum absolute weight (Weight), and (3) pruning the gradients of parameters based on the minimum absolute dot product between weight and gradient (Ours).
-Table \ref{element_metric_valid} reports the accuracy of the models with different pruning ratios and strategies on CIFAR10 test set.
+\textbf{Empirical validation.} We examine element-wise weight against gradient- and weight-based pruning on LeNet trained on CIFAR-10 (20 epochs, learning rate 0.01, batch size 128), following \citet{gla}.
+We investigate the performance implications of three distinct gradient pruning strategies: (1) pruning based on the smallest absolute gradient (Grad), (2) the smallest absolute weight (Weight), and (3) the smallest absolute product of weight and gradient (Ours).
+Table \ref{element_metric_valid} compares test accuracy under varying pruning ratios.
 As can be seen, element-wise weight achieves the best performance, as it can better identify important parameters compared to the other two pruning strategies.